robsondepaula/devops-with-kubernetes/part5/5_04/README.md

 Below a comparison list:

 * Rancher is capable of multi-cluster management and Canonical too, however only Canonical offers a managed Kubernetes solution.
-* On-premises support on Canonical is supperior compared to Rancher, for instance check this reference [design](https://www.supermicro.com/en/solutions/kubernetes-canonical) from Supermicro.
+* On-premises support on Canonical is superior compared to Rancher, for instance, check this reference [design](https://www.supermicro.com/en/solutions/kubernetes-canonical) from Supermicro.
 * Canonical already supports ARM and POWER CPU architectures, while Rancher only supports AMD64.
 * License fees on Rancher are more expensive than on Canonical.

 # References

-[1](https://ubuntu.com/engage/enterprise-kubernetes-comparison/) Kubernetes platform comparison: Red Hat OpenShift, SUSE Rancher and Canonical Kuberetes, August, 2021.
+[1](https://ubuntu.com/engage/enterprise-kubernetes-comparison/) Kubernetes platform comparison: Red Hat OpenShift, SUSE Rancher and Canonical Kubernetes, August, 2021.